googleapis/nodejs-firestore/README.md

 Data operations performed via these SDKs directly access the Cloud Firestore backend and all document reads and writes are optimized for high throughput.

-Applications that use these Google's Server SDKs should not be used in end-user environments, such as on phones or on publicly hosted websites.
+Applications that use Google's Server SDKs should not be used in end-user environments, such as on phones or on publicly hosted websites.
 If you are developing a Web or Node.js application that accesses Cloud Firestore on behalf of end users, use the [`firebase`](https://www.npmjs.com/package/firebase)